seva9523/porfolio-visualizer/README.md

 # WealthView

-Lightweight Stellar treasury aggregation infrastructure.
+Stellar treasury aggregation and intelligence infrastructure.

-WealthView aggregates multiple Stellar wallets into a unified treasury operations layer with shareable treasury states, exportable portfolio data, Treasury Signals, and developer-friendly APIs.
+WealthView aggregates multiple Stellar wallets into a unified treasury operations layer with shareable treasury states, exportable portfolio data, Treasury Signals, Treasury Intelligence, snapshot-based history, and developer-friendly APIs.

 ---

 ## Overview

-WealthView is a lightweight infrastructure tool for monitoring and aggregating Stellar treasury wallets in a single operational view.
+WealthView is an infrastructure tool for monitoring, aggregating, and analyzing Stellar treasury wallets in a single operational view.

 Instead of acting as a personal portfolio tracker, WealthView focuses on: